D&I Advisory Councils

 Learning, curiosity and diversity have always been central to Hedley May.
-It feels a natural evolution to combine these things to create our ﬁrst Advisory Councils in London and New York.
-At this time of uncertainty, complexity, and ambiguity, we recognise the value and role that Advisors can play in assisting our business.
+It is a natural evolution to combine these interests and commitments to create our ﬁrst Advisory Councils in London and New York.
+At this time of uncertainty, complexity and ambiguity, we recognize the value and role that Advisors can play in our business.

 Asif is currently Senior Vice President, Head of Equity and Inclusion, International at WarnerMedia and has a long and rich career in the diversity and inclusion space with senior roles at Adidas, The Telegraph Media Group, EY Financial Services and the City of London Police.